Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: Effect of stellar diameter in geometrical optics

 \section{Effect of stellar diameter in geometrical optics}

-Eq.~\ref{eq_flash_geo_optics_iso} assumes a point-like star and predicts an infinite flux at exact alignment of the star, the occulter and the observer ($r=0$).
-In practice however, the star appears as a disk with finite radius $r_*$ when projected at the body distance.
+Equation~\ref{eq_flash_geo_optics_iso} assumes geometrical optics with a point-like star and predicts an infinite flux at the exact alignment of the star, the occulter, and the observer ($r=0$).
+In practice, however, the star appears as a disk with a finite radius $r_*$ when projected at the occulter distance.

-As discussed later (Section~\ref{sec_discussion}), during ground-based stellar occultations by remote objects observed in the visible, diffraction effects are usually averaged out by the stellar diameter.
-The flash profile can then be calculated using geometrical optics, noting that the atmosphere forms two distorted images of this disk.
+As discussed later (Sect.~\ref{sec_discussion}), during ground-based stellar occultations by remote objects observed in the visible, diffraction and interference effects are usually averaged out by the stellar diameter.
+The flash profile can then be calculated using geometrical optics in the case of a dense atmosphere.
+In this context, we note that the atmosphere forms two distorted images of this disk.
 Clausius' theorem states that for a transparent atmosphere, the radiance (also called specific intensity or brightness) of these images is conserved \citep{Fabry1929}.
-Consequently, if the radiance of the stellar photosphere is uniform, the received flux is proportional to the sum of the surface areas of these two images.
+Consequently, if the radiance of the stellar photosphere is uniform, the received flux is proportional to the sum of the surface areas of these two images projected at distance $\Delta$.

-This means in particular that near centrality, the two images are flattened perpendicular to the limb by a factor $\phi_\perp (0)$ (Eq.~\ref{eq_flash_geo_optics_perp}).
-At the same time, they are stretched by a factor $\approx R/r$ along the limb as long as $r > r_*$, see Eq.~\ref{eq_flash_geo_optics_iso}.
+This means in particular that near centrality the two images are flattened perpendicularly to the limb by a factor $\phi_\perp (0)$ (Eq.~\ref{eq_flash_geo_optics_perp}).
+At the same time, they are stretched by a factor $\approx R_{\rm CF}/r$ along the limb as long as $r > r_*$; see Eq.~\ref{eq_flash_geo_optics}.

 We first consider the case $r \geq r_*$ and a segment $AB$ defined by two points $A$ and $B$ along the stellar limb and inclined by an angle $\theta$ with respect to the reference axis (Fig.~\ref{fig_prim_second}).
 This segment has an image $A'B'$ with a width $\Delta R = \phi_\perp(0) AB$ across the stellar image.
 Elementary calculations show that $AB= 2\sqrt{r_*^2 - r^2 \sin^2 \theta}$, so that the surface area of any one of the stellar images is